Lozarta-V/Data-Visualisation-Project/README.md

 ## Project Overview

 As part of a Data Visualisation Project, I used Excel and Tableau to visualise the Wealth of Nations dataset.
 In this project, I cleaned, filtered, and sorted the Wealth of Nations data in Excel and created charts.
 I also password protected the Excel file to ensure data security.
-The project requirement was to create a dashboard suitable for a colour-blinded client, so I used a single gradient of blue in my dashboard, utilising symbols and labels.
+The project requirement was to create a dashboard suitable for a colour-blind client, so I used a single gradient of blue in my dashboard, utilising symbols and labels.

 ## Steps and Tools Used